 Below is the usual procedure for a Financial Remedy Application;

-The Form A once it has been issued by the Court is sent to the Respondent or their Solicitor, a further copy is sent to the Applicant and their Solicitor.
-With the Form A is a Notice from the Court listing the date and time for the First Directions Appointment (FDA) as well as a list of dates for the disclosure and filing of documents.
+The Form A, once it has been issued by the Court (either online or on paper), is sent to the Respondent or their Solicitor, with a further copy is sent to the Applicant and their Solicitor.
+With the Form A is a Notice from the Court listing the date and time for the First Directions Appointment (FDA) as well as a list of dates for the disclosure and filing of documents (Form C).
 The disclosure and preparation of these documents is to take place ready for the FDA.

 The first document that the parties will need to each complete before the FDA is the Form E. This is a large financial statement which requires information about property ownership, savings, investments, pensions, debts and income.
 The Form E must also have attached to it up-to-date documentary evidence in support of the figures that have been put into the Form E. Each party is under a duty to provide full and frank financial disclosure and that obligation continues throughout the proceedings so that if new information arises you are expected to disclose it.
 The Court takes a very dim view of those who do not provide the disclosure that has been requested in the Form E and this may result in cost penalties.
 In some extreme cases this can result in committal to prison but in reality this is rare.